 There are also some “new” things that can’t fit into the kingdom either.
 Elective abortion.
 Artificial contraception.
 Gender ideology.

 The Kingdom is the pearl of great price.
-If we recognize the value of it, it makes sense to “sell” such things in order to purchase it.
+If we recognize just how much it’s worth, it makes sense to “sell” such things in order to purchase this treasure of surpassing value.

 The Pearl and its Setting